What we know about the shooting in El Paso, Texas

 Mielke told the El Paso Times some people died after being transported to the University Medical Center, but gave no specific number of deaths.

-Another 11 were taken to Del Sol Medical Center, according to spokesman Victor Guerrero.
-Nine of those patients are in critical, but stable condition, and the other two are in stable condition, Guerrero said.
+Another 11 people were taken to Del Sol Medical Center, according to spokesman Victor Guerrero.
+Dr. Stephen Flaherty said the patients were between the ages of 35 and 82.

+At least two patients at Del Sol are in a 'life-threatening predicament,' Flaherty said in a press conference.

+Nine patients are in critical condition, Flaherty said.
+Two other patients are in stable condition.
+Seven patients required emergency operations and Flaherty said most of them will likely need more procedures in the coming days.

 Who carried out the shooting